Alfie Clark: Career

 Clark joined Exeter City from Southern League Division One South side Larkhall Athletic.
 He made his senior debut for the club on 18 October 2022, after coming on as a 46th-minute substitute for Timothée Dieng in a 4–1 defeat at Forest Green Rovers in the group stages of the EFL Trophy.

+Clark departed Exeter at the end of the 2022–23 season having been offered a scholarship with Florida Atlantic University, studying Psychology.

+In January 2024, he returned to England and joined Southern League Division One South club Bideford.